Residential and Commercial Building Permit Requirements

 The following information will assist you with most common submittals and/or questions.

 We have tried to include all information that may apply to your situation, but this list may not be complete.
-The 2012 Editions of the International Building Code, International Residential Code, International Mechanical Code, International Plumbing Code, and International Fuel Gas Code, and the 2012 Edition of the International Energy Conservation Code by the International Code Council and the 2014 National Electrical Code are standard.
+The 2012 Editions of the International Building Code, International Residential Code, International Mechanical Code, International Plumbing Code, and International Fuel Gas Code, and the 2015 Edition of the International Energy Conservation Code by the International Code Council and the 2014 National Electrical Code are standard.
 The codes adopted by the City of Shenandoah serve as a minimum standard and there may be a stricter standard found in our Code of Ordinances.
-The Code of Ordinances is available in its entirety at a link on the home page.

 Contractors that are licensed by the state must provide the city with a copy of their current license and driver's license.
 A Master may sign a statement that allows a person with a Journeyman's License to perform work under their license.